-- the Mortgage Banking Agreement (as defined in the management information circular (the "Circular") of Firm Capital Mortgage Investment Corporation (the "Corporation") dated May 10, 2022) be amended as follows: - (a) Section 9.3 be deleted in its entirety and replaced with the following:
+1. the Mortgage Banking Agreement (as defined in the management information circular (the "Circular") of Firm Capital Mortgage Investment Corporation (the "Corporation") dated May 9, 2023) be amended by deleting Section 9.3 in its entirety and replacing it with the following:

 "The Corporation may terminate this Agreement on or at any time after October 6, 2035 otherwise than for cause pursuant to Section 9.2, upon the approval of two-thirds of the votes cast by shareholders at a meeting of the shareholders called for such purpose after October 6, 2035, and upon 24 months' prior written notice to the Mortgage Banker given after the aforesaid approval of shareholders.
-If such approval is not obtained by January 6, 2036, then the references to "2035" in the immediately preceding sentence shall without any further act or formality be deemed to read "2040"."
+If such approval is not obtained by January 6, 2036, then the references to "2035" in the immediately preceding sentence shall without any further act or formality be deemed to read "2040".";